cashpw/notes.cashpw.com/content/posts/my_one_bag_packing_list.md

 2. Prefer solids to liquids

     The USA's Transportation Security Administration (TSA) requires that "[e]ach passenger may carry liquids, gels and aerosols in travel-size containers that are 3.4 ounces or 100 milliliters.
-Each passenger is limited to one quart-size bag of liquids, gels and aerosols" (NO_ITEM_DATA:transportationsecurityadministrationWhat311LiquidsRule).
+Each passenger is limited to one quart-size bag of liquids, gels and aerosols" (<a href="#citeproc_bib_item_2">Transportation Security Administration n.d.</a>).

     Example: Bar soap rather than liquid soap